 Practical Example

 Let’s see it better with a simple example.
-We will control the intensity of an LED using PWM.
+We are going to control the brightness of an LED using PWM.

 from machine import Pin, PWM